Donaim/miseq-workflow-pres/slides.md

 - Prepare sequencing libraries
 - Run the MiSeq sequencer

-**The needle-in-a-haystack problem:**
-Finding ~10kb of viral DNA in 4Gb of human DNA, from maybe 100 infected cells.

 <!--
 This is where the lab team does their work.
 I won't dive into the chemistry details since that's not my expertise.
 But I do want to acknowledge challenges that are solved:
 -->